lightning/bolts/02-peer-protocol.md

     - the `feerate` is not greater than or equal to 25/24 times `feerate` of the last successfully constructed transaction
   - MAY send `tx_abort` for any reason
+  - MUST fail the negotiation if:
+    - `require_confirmed_inputs` is set but it cannot provide confirmed inputs

 #### Rationale